DataDog/documentation/content/en/continuous_integration/troubleshooting.md

 #### The numbers are lower than expected

-If the numbers are lower than expected it is likely that either the library or the tool you used to collect Test data could not collect test parameters and/or some test configurations.
+If the numbers are lower than expected it is likely that either the library or the tool you are using to collect Test data cannot collect test parameters and/or some test configurations.

 1. If you are uploading JUnit test report files:
   a.
 If you are running the same tests in different environment configurations, [make sure you are setting those configuration tags during the upload][9].
   b.
-If you are running parameterized tests, it's very likely that the JUnit report has not that information.
-[Try to use a native library to report test data][10].
+If you are running parameterized tests, it's very likely that the JUnit report does not have that information.
+[Try using a native library to report test data][10].
 2. If you still don't see the expected results, [contact Support][1] for troubleshooting help.

 #### The passed/failed/skipped numbers are different than expected